-National Stores Files for Bankruptcy Protection After Half a Century in Business
+Newsmaker: National Stores Files for Bankruptcy Protection After Half a Century in Business

 RETAIL

-National Stores Files for Bankruptcy Protection After Half a Century in Business
+Newsmaker: National Stores Files for Bankruptcy Protection After Half a Century in Business

 For years, the Fallas and Factory 2-U stores owned by National Stores have been the favorite shopping spots for consumers in search of a bargain.